Experience and Professionalism define our doctors and staff.

 Ms. Pereira is a published co-author of a journal article on hand therapy management of the rheumatoid wrist.
 She has also presented to professionals on a regional level on treatment of CMC arthritis of the thumb, and to the geriatric community on hand problems and treatment.
 She is multilingual, speaking Polish fluently, and is able to communicate effectively in Spanish.
 Prior clinical experience includes treatment of patients with upper extremity conditions in an outpatient setting, as well as pediatric therapy services within a school setting.

 Khadijah Scharborough, a Certified Occupational Therapy Assistant, joined The Hand Center in 2017.
 Prior professional experience includes providing personal care to disabled individuals, improving overall quality of life.
 Ms. Scharborough earned her Associate of Science degree in Occupational Therapy from Manchester Community College.
+Ms. Scharborough was recently accepted into the Master of Science in Occupational Therapy program at the New England Institute of Technology.

 In her leisure time, she enjoys spending time with her family and friends.